-We consider the values (open) of the well-known stock market indices Nikkei Stock Average, Dow Jones Industrial Average, and Standard \& Poor's 500 for the time period 01/01/1999 to 01/01/2019.
-The corresponding time series are presented in Figure \ref{fig2} and can be seen as square integrable functions on the interval $[0,T_0]$ for $T_0=20$ (years).
-We consider the linearly interpolated log-returns of the monthly values.
+In what follows, we demonstrate the application of our test to the values (open) of the stock market indices Nikkei Stock Average of Japan, Dow Jones Industrial Average of US, and Standard \& Poor's 500 of US for the time period 01/01/1999 to 01/01/2019.
+For the demonstration how the test works in applications, we limit ourselves to the consideration of the the monthly values and a linear interpolation.
+The resulting time series are presented in Figure \ref{fig2} and can be seen as square integrable functions on the interval $[0,T_0]$ for $T_0=20$ (years).
 To cover seasonality effects indicated by Figure \ref{fig1}, we split the time horizon of 20 years into 20 subintervals each representing one year, i.e. $T=1$ and $n=20$.
-Now, we apply our method to do pairwise comparisons of the indices, where the test statistic is again approximated by 500 random projects following {\textsc{Step}} 1--4 and the shifted Poisson distribution is used in {\textsc{Step}} 1 and {\textsc{Step}} 2 as in Section \ref{sec:sim}.
-The resulting $p$-values for the bootstrap as well as the permutation approach are displayed in Table \ref{tab3} for 5000 resampling iterations, respectively.
-Since DJIA and S\&P 500 reflect both the US market, it is not surprising that both tests lead to a very high $p$-value and, thus, do not reject the null hypothesis.
-Comparisons of each of these US indices with the Japanese Nikkei 225 lead to $p$-values around the typical used $5\%$-benchmark or even significantly below it in case of the permutation approach.
+We apply our method to do pairwise comparisons of the indices, where the test statistic is again approximated by 500 random projects following {\textsc{Step}} 1--4 and the shifted Poisson distribution is used in {\textsc{Step}} 1 and {\textsc{Step}} 2 as in Section \ref{sec:sim}.
+The resulting $p$-values for the bootstrap approach are displayed in Table \ref{tab3} for 5000 resampling iterations, respectively.
+Since DJIA and S\&P 500 reflect both the US market, it is not surprising that the test leads to a very high $p$-value and, thus, do not reject the null hypothesis.
+Comparisons of each of these US indices with the Japanese Nikkei 225 lead to $p$-values around the typical used $5\%$-benchmark.
 This is inline with the first graphically impression, which we get by Figure \ref{fig2}.
-The difference between the $p$-values of the two resampling test may be explained as follows.
-It is clear that the different stock market indices are not independent.
-This applies to indices within a national economy and also to indices from different national economies since globalization causes interdependences.
-Here the national economies of the United States and Japan are dependent from each other.
-Our simulation results indicate that for strongly dependent observations the bootstrap decisions are slightly conservative partially leading to a small power loss in comparison to the permutation method.